Skip to content

 Axis merging

-GremlinEx's vjoy mapper can merge multiple input axes, including from different devices, and apply min, max, average and sum operations to the merged data.
+GremlinEx's vjoy mapper can merge multiple input axes (two or more) from the same or different devices.
+Each merge can apply a specific calculation such as min, max, average and sum operations to the merged data.
+Scaling of one axis with another is also supported.

 A use-case for this feature is the need to combine two inputs into a single output, such as brake pedal toe-brakes to a single linear axis (used in Star Citizen staffe for example).